FederatedAI/KubeFATE/README.md

 |-- docker-deploy
 |-- k8s-deploy
 ```
-`docker-deploy`: The traditional  Docker Compose installation.
-The pricipal of `docker-deploy` is simple and quickly to set the environment up.
+`docker-deploy`: The pricipal of `docker-deploy` is simple and quickly to set the environment up.
 Docker Compose can deploy FATE components on a single host.
 By using Docker Compose, FATE can be set up for environments of multiple parties which are collaborating in a federated manner.
 Please refer to [Docker Compose Deployment](./docker-deploy/README.md) for more details.

-`k8s-deploy`: The new KubeFATE preview version.
-The k8s deployment is design for a real production deployed and managed environment.
+`k8s-deploy`: The k8s deployment is design for a real production deployed and managed environment.
 It designed for flexibility to suit different various environments.

 ### Major features of new KubeFATE k8s-deploy
   * Provide a single executable binary for initialing and managing FATE cluster